The kinetic origin of the fluid helicity -- a symmetry in the kinetic phase space: The ideal fluid system as a sub-algebra of the Vlasov system

 Notice that $\psi \in \mathfrak{g}_L $ must be a linear function of $v_\nu$, while it may be an arbitrary (smooth) function of $\bi{x}$.
-A similar kind of linear reduction was used to describe the Riemann reduction for self-gravitating ellipsoids in \cite{Lebovitz} and for two-dimensional vortices in \cite{pjmFM}.
+A similar kind of linear reduction was used to describe the Riemann reduction for self-gravitating ellipsoids in Ref.\;\onlinecite{Lebovitz} and for two-dimensional vortices in Ref.\;\onlinecite{pjmFM}.